IBM-Design/design-website/docs/CONTENT.md

 - `lg` _how many columns the content should span at the large breakpoint
 - `md` _how many columns the content should span at the large breakpoint
 - `sm` _how many columns the content should span at the large breakpoint
+- `offset_lg` _how many columns you want to content offset by at the large breakpoint

 If you only add a value for the large breakpoint then the columnn will default to full width at smaller breakpoints.